 • The peptide bond shows a partial double bond character.

-Characteristics of Peptide bonds
+Characteristics of Peptide bond

 The peptide bond is rigid and planar, with a partial double bond in character.
 It generally exists in trans-configuration.
 Both –C=O and –NH groups of peptide bonds are planar and are involved in hydrogen bond formation.